-Design patterns are proven solutions approaches to specific problems.
+Design patterns are proven and established solutions approaches to specific problems.
 A design pattern is not a framework and is not directly deployed via code.

 Design Pattern have two main usages: